joshuagenders/Lupi/Readme.md

 # Lupi
 Lupi is a load testing framework written for the dotnet runtime.

-Lupi supports a plugin system for loading and executing code from compatible DLLs.
+Lupi supports scripting as well as a plugin system for loading and executing code from compatible DLLs.

-### Who this is for
-* You want to write a load test using code but don't want to have to write a lot of code to control the load profile.
-* You want to write load tests in a dotnet language.
-* Don't need local visualisations of test execution, just a reliable load agent.

 ## Examples
 See the [Examples here](https://github.com/joshuagenders/Lupi/tree/main/Lupi.Examples)